SUP PUMP

 • Hand pumps are the most straightforward and affordable type of SUP pump.
 They’re small and portable, making them ideal for taking you on the go.
 However, they can be pretty slow and labor-intensive, so they’re not ideal for larger boards.

 • Foot pumps: Foot pumps are a step up from hand pumps in speed and efficiency.
-They’re still relatively affordable and portable, but they can inflate your board much faster.
+They’re still relatively affordable and portable but can inflate your board much faster.
 The downside is that they can be a bit challenging to use if you’re not used to them, and you’ll need to take breaks often since they require constant pedaling.

 • Compressor pumps: Compressor pumps are similar to electric pumps, but they’re designed to be used with an air compressor.
 This makes them more powerful and faster than electric pumps and significantly more expensive.